nfrechette/acl/docs/handling_asserts.md

 Everything necessary is implemented in [**acl/core/error.h**](../includes/acl/core/error.h).

+*Note: It is **NOT** possible to have different assert behaviors in two or more C++ files.
+All the C++ files within your static or dynamic library that references ACL must all use the same assert handling strategy.
+In other words, you cannot enable the asserts for compression and disable them for decompression if the code lives within the same static or dynamic library.

 ## Aborting

 In order to enable the aborting behavior, simply define the macro `ACL_ON_ASSERT_ABORT`: